-Note: The new Registrar Agreement will come into effect on 18 March 2014.
-Full details of the changes have been published.
+Note: The new Registrar Agreement came into effect on 18 March 2014.

 Nominet UK: Standard Terms and Conditions: Registrars

 This introduction section does not form part of the contract below, but is designed to help users.

 The System Instructions and Acceptable Use Policy are not part of the contract, but set policies that you must comply with.
 They will be of particular interest to your technical staff as they set limits on the use of the system and give instructions on how to use it.